chriskuehl/browseright/README.md

 additional configuration.
 Use `grails run-app` for testing on your machine and `grails war` to create a WAR file to deploy to a Java application server.

+When running in the `production` environment, the JDBC URL, username, and password are read from the following environment variabes:

+* `JDBC_URL`
+* `JDBC_USERNAME`
+* `JDBC_PASSWORD`

+(right now only MySQL is supported but it should be very simple to support other databases, potentially by moving the driver to an environment varible)

 #### Client app
 ###### iOS
 This requires you to run OS X due to the closed nature of the iOS development platform.